alextreib/Behavioral-Cloning/README.md

 ![This picture show how the center training data is accumulated](doc/center.jpg)

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from thethe sides of the road back to center so that the vehicle would learn how to react in this situation.
+These images show what a recovery looks like starting from the left side of the road:

+From the left...

 ![From the left...](doc/moving_1.jpg)

+...slowly...

 ![...slowly...](doc/moving_2.jpg)

+...to the middle

 ![...to the middle](doc/moving_3.jpg)

 Then I repeated this process on track two in order to get more data points.